oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple CloudExadataInfrastructure resources in Oracle Cloud Infrastructure
 - Gets a list of the cloud Exadata infrastructure resources in the specified compartment.
-Applies to Exadata Cloud Service instances only.
+Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.
 - If *cloud_exadata_infrastructure_id* is specified, the details of a single CloudExadataInfrastructure will be returned.